mtlynch/mtlynch.io/content/retrospectives/2022/09/index.md

 ### Structured web forms are less intimidating than email

-I think the biggest factor was that candidates applied through a web form.
+I think the biggest factor was that candidates applied through a web form this time.
 Last time, I told people to just email me a resume and cover letter.
 I suspect people feel more comfortable filling out a structured form, so it encourages more people to apply.

-The downside is that the ease of the web form seems to attract more low-effort applicants.
+The downside is that the web form seems to attract more low-effort applicants.
 Last time, 18% of We Work Remotely applicants were strong enough to pass the initial resume screen.
 This time, only 6% passed.

 ### More hiring channels means more candidates